 “Hungary is a parliamentary republic with a head of government – the prime minister – who exercises executive power and a head of state – the president – whose primary responsibilities are representative.
 Hungary is divided into 19 counties, Budapest, and 23 cities with county-level authority.”

 Source: European Commission.
 Hungary.
 European Commission, Directorate-General for Communication.
-Last accessed August 8, 2022.
+Last accessed October 30, 2023.

-“Hungary is a multiparty parliamentary democracy.
+“According to its constitution, Hungary is a multiparty parliamentary democracy.
 The unicameral National Assembly (parliament) exercises legislative authority.
-It elects the president (the head of state) every five years.
+For the past three years, however, Hungary has been operating under consecutive states of emergency that allow the government to pass laws by edict, bypassing parliament, which elects the president (the head of state) every five years.
 The president appoints a prime minister from the majority party or coalition in parliament following national elections every four years.
-In parliamentary elections in 2018, the Fidesz-Christian Democratic People’s Party alliance led by Fidesz party leader Viktor Orban won a two-thirds majority in parliament.
-The Organization for Security and Cooperation in Europe election observation mission found that ‘fundamental rights and freedoms were respected overall but exercised in an adverse climate.’
-Specifically, it characterized certain elements of the election as ‘at odds with the organization’s commitments’ and noted, ‘The widespread government information campaign was largely indistinguishable from Fidesz campaigning, giving it a clear advantage.’
-Orban has been prime minister since 2010.”
+In parliamentary elections on April 3, the Fidesz-Christian Democratic People’s Party alliance led by Fidesz party leader Viktor Orban won a two-thirds majority in parliament.
+The Organization for Security and Cooperation in Europe election observation mission found that the elections “were well-administered and professionally managed but marred by the absence of a level playing field” and concluded that a “pervasive overlap between the ruling coalition and the government blurred the line between the state and party.”
+Orban has been prime minister since 2010.

-Health Systems Facts is a project of the Real Reporting Foundation.
-We provide reliable statistics and other data from authoritative sources regarding health systems in the US and sixteen other nations.
+World Health Systems Facts is a project of the Real Reporting Foundation.
+We provide reliable statistics and other data from authoritative sources regarding health systems and policies in the US and sixteen other nations.

 Page last updated October 30, 2023 by Doug McVay, Editor.